dong881/audio-processor/README.md

 }
 ```

+**Note:** The web interface uses SweetAlert2 for enhanced user experience when cancelling tasks, providing beautiful confirmation dialogs and loading indicators.

 ## Updating the Application

 A management script `manage_service.sh` is provided to simplify common operations with the Docker service.